 Figure 2.
-CSLT image series of the optic disc
+Confocal laser scanning image series of the optic disc

 We use an image processing technique, referred to as Moment Methods [3], to extract features from CSLT images.
-By describing the properties of connected regions in binary images, Moment features are invariant to translation, rotation and scale.
-Thus, moment features both describe the image content with respect to its axes and capture detailed geometric information about the image.
+Moment features are properties of connected regions in binary images that are invariant to translation, rotation and scale and can describe the image content with respect to its axes and capture both global and detailed geometric information about the image.

-In our work, we analyze CSLT images using Zernike moments [4] which use a set of complex polynomials to form a complete orthogonal basis set on the unit disc $(x^2 + y^2)$ <=1 (where x and y define the origin of the pixel).
+In our work, we analyze CSLT images using Zernike moments [4] which use a set of complex polynomials which forms a complete orthogonal basis set on the unit disc $(x^2 + y^2) <=1$ (where x and y define the origin of the pixel).
 Put simply, Zernike moments describe the image's properties by their order (n) and repetition (m) with respect to a digital image-the low order moments capture gross shape information and high order moments incrementally resolve high frequency information (representing detail) of the digital image.
 Two attractive features of this analysis is that (a) moments can be made invariant to shifts, rotations and magnification changes; and (b) the optic nerve is centered in the image, thus avoiding the requirement for an independent segmentation stage in which the object is explicitly identified.

 It should be noted that typically the low order moments capture fundamental geometric properties and high order moments represent detailed information of the image [4].
 However, for image classification based on gross shape it can be argued that the high order moments do not contribute much information; in fact they can be regarded as noise.
-Given the above assumption, to better classify CSLT images between normal and glaucoma, the primary task is select an optimal number of lower order moments.
-However, the problem faced is two-fold: (a) there is no available objective measure to determine the exact number of (low order) moments necessary for achieving high classification accuracy; and (b) there is no discernable relationship between the moments that can be utilized.
+Given the above assumption, to classify CSLT images between normal and glaucoma, the task is to select an optimal number of lower order moments, however the problem is two-fold: (a) there is no available objective measure to determine the exact number of (low order) moments necessary for achieving high classification accuracy; and (b) there is no discernable relationship between the moments that can be utilized.
 Hence, there is a need for a feature selection strategy to objectively select an optimal set of moments, starting from the lowest order moments and moving towards higher order moments.